dantosXD/cultivatingthyme2020-copy-01/src/pages/index.md

 sections:
   - type: intro
     content: >-
-      We help women with health challenges figure out what's going on in their bodies to manage their symptoms and feel more in control by teaching them how to make systematic changes in their behaviors and lifestyle
+      We help people with health challenges figure out what's going on in their bodies to manage their symptoms and feel more in control by teaching them how to make systematic changes in their behaviors and lifestyle
     actions: